-Good emotional health and personal wellbeing leads to a good life.
-We all have good days and bad days, regardless of our culture or background.
-When your bad days start impacting your everyday life and the things you normally enjoy, you might be experiencing problems with your wellbeing or emotional health.
-It’s important to remember that you can recover your wellbeing and live a good life.
+We all experience good days and bad days, but when your bad days start impacting your everyday life and the things you normally enjoy, you might be experiencing problems with your wellbeing or emotional health.

 Growing up in a country or culture that is different to the average Australian can be difficult, especially when that country has gone through times of war or tough economic or environmental events.
-Making the decision to leave your home to move across the world can mean leaving your family and friends, losing your regular routines and activities, and having to learn new language, behaviours and traditions.
-In this new country, you might even be treated unfairly because of who we are or what we look.
-This can all be really confusing and make you very sad or worried.
-When you don’t have a circle of people to rely on, everyday activities and challenges can seem too big and out of control.
+Making the decision to leave your home and move to another country can mean leaving your family and friends, losing your regular routines and activities, and having to learn a new language, new behaviours and traditions.

 I’ve noticed something is wrong with someone in my family or community

 If you’re worried about a friend, family member or someone in your community, there are a few things you can do.
 Start with a conversation, that you’ve noticed something has changed and you are concerned.
-Let them know that this is a common issue for many people all over the world, and being strong means asking for help when they need it.
+Let them know that this is a common issue for many people all over the world, and it’s ok to ask for help.